 I am looking for a way to change the parameters of a plugin via the command line.
 Specifically, the speed-pitch plugin.
 What I have in mind is something like this:

 When I send it the speed is updated and if the plugin is enabled then it has immediate effect.

-#2 Updated by Chris Laurie over 3 years ago
+#2 Updated by Chris Laurie about 6 years ago

 OK I can think of an alternative:

 A command line option that forces a reload of the config information.
 That way I can update the config file myself, and then signal audacious that the config settings has changed and that it must reload the information.
 It seems audacious reads it once on load and only saves it back when the application closes.

 #3 Updated by John Lindgren about 6 years ago